AlexDewey/AlexDeweyBlog/_posts/2023-08-21-Biosignals.md

 Median filtering can be used to help eliminate drastic sources of noise in images.

 That's really it for this chapter.
-It's quite simple, as imaging techniques are simple and easy to understand in comparison to unidimensional biosignals.
+It's quite simple, as imaging techniques are simple and easy to understand in comparison to unidimensional biomedical signals.

 ### Chapter 4: Edge Detection and Segmentation of Images ###